armadaproject/armada/docs/scheduler.md

 `j_1, j_2, ...`

 the 1st and 2nd job to enter the pending stage and so on.
 Normally, jobs are assigned to clusters in order, i.e., `j_i` is assigned before `j_2` and so on.
 However, if some job cannot be scheduled (e.g., because insufficient resources are available), a lower-priority job may be assigned ahead of a higher-priority job if doing so does not delay assigning the higher-priority job.
 For example, `j_2` may be assigned to a cluster ahead of `j_1`.
-This is an optimisation to improve utilisation and is referred to as backfilling (see, e.g., [this page](http://docs.adaptivecomputing.com/maui/8.2backfill.php) for some background).
+This is an optimisation to improve utilisation and is typically referred to as backfilling (see, e.g., [this page](http://docs.adaptivecomputing.com/maui/8.2backfill.php) for some background).

 For example, backfilling may be possible if a higher-priority job is waiting for GPU to become available and a lower-priority job requests only CPU and RAM.
 Further, for each submitted job, Armada allows users to optionally specify job lifetime, i.e., an amount of time after which the job may be preempted.
 Such jobs are run opportunistically since they can be preempted if holding up a higher-priority job.
 Note that a lifetime of 0 corresponds to a what is usually referred to as a preemtible job.

-## Resource usage and fairness

-The notions of resource usage, flow, and fair share are central to the scheduler design and are explained here.

-### Resource usage

-The resource usage of a particular job is a weighted sum of all resources requested by that job.
-For example, if some job uses CPU, GPU, and RAM, then the resource usage of that job is

-`CPU + w_GPU * GPU + w_RAM * RAM`,

-where `w_GPU` and `w_RAM` is the cost of `GPU` and `RAM` relative to `1 CPU` core.
-We define such weights for all resources in the cluster.
-The resource usage of a particular queue is the sum of all resources requested by jobs in the pending and running stages originating from that queue.

-### Fair share

-Each queue has a weight associated with it that determines the size of its fair share.
-Denote these per-queue weights by

-`w_1, ..., w_N`,

-where `N` is the total number of queues, and by

-`w = sum(w_1, ..., w_N)`

-their sum.
-The fair share for each of the N queues is then

-`w_1 / w, ..., w_N / w`.

-### Flow

-The scheduler does not rely on resource usage directly when computing the fair share of each queue.
-Instead, it uses the related notion of *flow*, defined recursively for each queue as

-`queueFlow = queueResourceUsage + max(queueFlow - queueResourceUsage, 0) * beta`,

-where

-`beta = 0.5 ^ (timeSinceLastUpdate / halfTime)`,

-and `halfTime` is a parameter of the scheduler.
-Flow is initially set to zero, is lower-bounded by resource usage, and converges to resource usage over time.
-Relying on flow instead of resource usage ensures fair scheduling in cases where it is not possible to have jobs from all queues running simultaneously.

-## Global prioritisation

-The goal of the scheduler is to schedule jobs in a manner that achieves weighted [max-min fairness](https://en.wikipedia.org/wiki/Max-min_fairness), i.e., such that an attempt to increase the flow of any one queue necessarily results in reducing the flow of at least one queue currently below its fair share.
-In network scheduling, where several incoming data streams are multiplexed onto a single outgoing data stream, max-min fairness is achieved by gradually increasing the flow allocated to incoming streams in equal infinitesimal amounts until the capacity limit of one or more incoming streams is hit.
-The flow of these streams is not increased further.
-Next, the flow of the remaining streams is increased until again the capacity limit of some streams is hit.
-The algorithm terminates when the capacity limit of all incoming links or of the outoing link is hit, whichever happens first.
-This is known as progressive filling.

-The Armada scheduler uses a similar algorithm when moving jobs from the queued to pending stage.
-Because the scheduler cannot increase flow in infinitesimal amounts (jobs may be of arbitrary size) it approximates progressive filling in the following way:

-1. For each non-empty queue, get the highest-priority job.
-2. For each such job, compute the flow of the corresponding queue if this job were to be scheduled.
-3. Select the job that would result in the smallest flow.
-4. Move the selected job into the pending stage.

-TODO: Explain excess flow.

-## Excess flow budget

-- There are 3 limits.
-- Limit on exceeding fair share for non-preemptible jobs.
-- Limit on per-queue excess flow.
-- Limit on global excess flow.

-- Each queue has an excess flow budget, which is measured in resource-minutes.
-Jobs that are scheduled beyond its extra fraction consume this budget.
-This is to ensure a queue cannot take all resources in the cluster forever.
-- There's a global excess flow budget to ensure incoming jobs can be scheduled in a timely manner.
+Each executor assigns jobs to nodes according to a bin-packing procedure, where jobs are assigned to nodes to minimize the number of nodes required.
+This is to make room for large incoming jobs.
+Any jobs that the executor is not able to assign to nodes are returned to the scheduler.
+For distributed jobs, the executor is responsible for gang-scheduling, i.e., creating all required resources simultaneously.

 ## Scheduler metrics